ArtsFacultyMU/digitalia-image-archaeo-vault.phil.muni.cz/README.md

 # TO DO

-- [ ] Rewrite gitlab cli do github action (or get access to gitlab)
+- [ ] Rewrite gitlab cli to github action (or get access to gitlab) - what registry should the built image be published to?

+- [ ] Which Kubernetes will the prototype run in?

-- [ ] Include all modules used all across Digitalia in composer files
+- [ ] Include all modules used all across Digitalia in composer files - replicate what we did with Ansible?

 - [ ] Test local development and merging of features

 - [ ] Fix HTTP vs HTTPs issue

+- [ ] Test data init with migrations

+- [ ] smoother startup with less fuss?

+- [ ] test deployment

 # Troubleshooting for MacOS/M1